weiboad/fierysdk/README.md

     //default log level is info you can Temporary open the debug level by send header RagnarSDK::setLogLevel(RagnarConst::LOG_TYPE_INFO);

-    // filter url
+    //filter url
-    //when the url contained parameter on path such as http://wwwei.com/usr/$uid(an var alway change)/fetch you must write an rule on this callback filted to http://wwwei.com/usr/releaced/fetch
+    //when the url contained parameter on path such as
+    //http://wwwei.com/usr/$uid(an var alway change)/fetch
-    RagnarSDK::setUrlFilterCallback(function ($url, $hashquery) {
+    //you must write an rule on this callback filted to http://wwwei.com/usr/releaced/fetch RagnarSDK::setUrlFilterCallback(function ($url, $hashquery) {
         if (trim($url) == "") {
             return "";